tryRebooting2023/tryRebooting2023.github.io/index.md

 <img src="doc/scroll-feature.png">

-When a response is large enough, we enable a scrollable feature for that single response in order to reduce the space taken up by the number of responses.
-As seen in the screenshot, the user is able to scroll down the singular message without needing to move the other responses.
+When a response is large enough, we enable a scrollable feature for that single response to reduce the space taken up by the number of responses.
+As seen in the screenshot, the user can scroll down the singular message without needing to move the other responses.
 It is currently being debated whether we want the whole conversation compacted and scrollable or continue using the singular, scrollable response.
 With M2 completed, the conversation will now automatically scroll down to the most recent response.

 ### Tutorial Page

 <img src="doc/m2-images/tutorial-page.png">

-Detailed intructions of our site can be found through the ʻTutorialʻ page, accessed through the toggle dropdown in the navigation bar.
-We included screenshots of the particular sections on our page in order to make it easy for readers to follow.
+Detailed instructions on our site can be found on the ʻTutorialʻ page, accessed through the toggle dropdown in the navigation bar.
+We included screenshots of the particular sections on our page to make it easy for readers to follow.

 ## Community Feedback

+From our testing, we found that providing the "Related Article Links" was a popular feature.
+Most testers complimented this function as it was beneficial to them because those links provided further detail into what the question topic is.
+The "Tutorial" page was also a liked feature as it was simple enough to read through and understand.
+Our testers, on average, voted 3.7/5 in terms of how likely they would use the application.

+However, there were some complaints about implementing more content, bugs, and the UI design.
+The main complaint we received was that the site doesn't look like a "conversation" with the bot.
+Users would rather be presented with a familiar space, such as seeing the user's inputs to the right and the responses to the left.
+It was foreseen that having not much content would be a complaint because our main page, and focus, is on the "Chat Bot itself.
+This can go hand-in-hand with the UI design where users may want more "content" to look at or to interact with.
+There were some bugs that our team hadn't thought of, such as ensuring the "Home" tab works, mainly because we focused on getting the responses as accurate as possible.

+From the overall feedback, our team will work on fixing the bugs found and changing the UI to resemble a conversation similar to how a text message would be seen on mobile phones.
+We are also working to include more content for the user such as adding reactions or an optional "send feedback" form to fill out.
+This way, the user feels as though there is a lot of effort put into the project without overpopulating the page.

 ## Developer Guide